genepi/ngs-class/scripts/project.md

 A new QC tool for nanopore is `pauvre`.
 The tool is already installed.
 The command you need is `pauvre stats --fastq <fastq-file>`.
 Save the results to a file using `>`.
 Please describe the results!

 ### Task 1.3 - Generate Statistics from fast5
 It is also possible to run statistics on the FAST5 files.
 The necessary tool is `poretools stats <fast5>`.
 Check out [this resource](https://github.com/seppinho/ngs-class/blob/master/scripts/commands.Rmd#run-poretools-stats--hist-on-fast5-files) for help.
+Save the following statistics to a local file for all 6 barcodes:

 * Total reads
 * total bp